crnk-project/crnk-example/README.md

   - The editor allows to delete the record.
   - The editor makes use of the generated resource stubs to gain type-safety.
   - The editor attempts to map JSON API error to the individual form fields.
-If that is not possible it will be shown on the top of the editor (such as for `OptimisticLockException` that concerns the entire changed resource)
+If that is not possible it will be shown on the top of the editor (such as for `OptimisticLockException` that concerns the entire changed resource).
+    Leaving the name field empty will give an error.
+Or editing the resource in two windows concurrently will give conflict error for the later.
 - `AppResourceResolve` is used during routing to load the necessary data for a screen.
+Here you can make use of advanced loading patterns like inclusions, sparse field sets, loading what has not already be loaded or isolating different parts of the application into different ngrx-json-api zones.
+The current example is still rather simple.
 - `AppSnackBarService` shows the the user when a resource was successfully created or saved.
-Notifications are obtained from the store. `AppNotificationEffects` is responsible for setting up those notifications..
+Notifications are obtained from the store. `AppNotificationEffects` is responsible for putting those notifications into the store.
 - `TranslateModule` and https://momentjs.com/ is used to do internationalization.
-- `app/common/error` displays error screens and provies components for form validation.
+- `app/common/error` displays error screens and provides components for form validation.
-  - `ErrorRoutingService` triggers the navigation to the various error pages if a service call fails with ce rtain error codes.
+  - `ErrorRoutingService` triggers the navigation to the various error pages if a service call fails with certain error code.
   - `ErrorComponent` displays a single error.
 Currently it has special handling of `OptimisticLockException` with status code `409`.
 - `LoadingService` displays a loading/busy screen if a resolver within navigation or a JSON API modification